KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 ### Wendella Chicago Architecture Boat Tour

-I'd heard many great things about Chicago architecture boat cruises and considered taking on on Sunday, but decided it would be one thing too many.
+I'd heard many great things about Chicago architecture boat cruises and considered taking one on Sunday, but decided it would be one thing too many.
 When I heard that a group of attendees would be taking one Wednesday evening, I had to join.
 It surpassed my expections, and I'd love to go again sometime.

 ![](djangocon-us-2025-recap-images/wendella-the-boat.jpg)
 Our [Wendella](https://wendellaboats.com/) boat (photo credit: Tobias McNulty)